-2/27/14: The study is addressing MeHg-even though the TMDL requirement is only for THg-because MeHg results could influence the selection of the THg load reduction alternative.
-USACE is not participating due to lack of funding, personnel, interest, etc. DWR is considering adding a mercury cycling model to its project.
+2/27/14: The study is addressing MeHg-even though the TMDL requirement is only for THg because MeHg results could influence the selection of the THg load reduction alternative.
+USACOE is not participating due to lack of funding, personnel, interest, etc. DWR is considering adding a mercury cycling model to its project.
 DWR would classify any state-supported excavation as a "sediment removal project" to avoid triggering SMARA.
 A USGS sediment cores data report will be produced in 2015, but a preliminary estimate is 2 cm/yr deposition rate, 98% of sand trapped, and 78% silts & clays trapped.
-Next meeting will be in fall 2014, potentially including local agencies and tribes.
-USGS will propose a coagulation study in the watershed for discussion.
 The team just learned of an additional box culvert that hadn't been accounted for in the export load estimates.